One of these is the Capital One Classic Platinum credit card, and here, we take a look at whether it could be right plastic for you.

 There are also no fees for spending overseas on this card – though you will still be charged interest if you don't repay your balance in full each month and you'll be charged for ATM withdrawals.
 Finally, if you pay on time every month, you'll receive an annual £10 bonus.

 Applying for a credit card and being rejected could have the effect of damaging your credit score further.
-So, before applying for a card, take a look at MoneySupermarket's Smart Search tool which will give you an idea of the credit cards you're more likely to be accepted for, without damaging your credit score.
+So, before applying for a card, take a look at MoneySupermarket's Eligibility Checker tool which will give you an idea of the credit cards you're more likely to be accepted for, without damaging your credit score.